Fillongley Remembrance Sunday Events

 This is a vision of how we would like our village to develop between now and 2034 which runs in parallel with North Warwickshire Borough Councils‘ future planning.
 If, following the consultation, amendments, validation and referendum, it is voted FOR, it will become planning law for our Parish.

-The document is 24 pages and can be viewed by clicking the icon above.
+The documents can be viewed by clicking the icons below.
 If you would like to view a paper copy please contact the Clerk to arrange this.

 IF you are more than 300 metres away, 999 WILL NOT tell you to go and get it.